Ungter/AskMeLee-Reboot/README.md

 # LeeBot Renewed

-A Discord bot featuring AI-powered chat with voice support and Kemono API integration.
+Lee is back!
+Featuring AI-powered chat with web searching, in-VC chat, and other features.

 ## Features

-### AI Commands
+### Commands

 | Command | Description |
 |---------|-------------|